Skip to content

 Continuous learning and improvement

-We openly share safety information and focus on learning and improving from incidents, complaints and litigation.
+We openly share safety information and focus on learning and improving from incidents.

 However, we should remember to not only provide feedback about error and harm but to feedback and share information on success and good practice.
 Safety briefs and huddles are mechanisms through which staff can disseminate learning effectively at local level; staff should be encouraged to use these to foster a learning culture within and between teams.